arangodb/arangodb/Documentation/UserManual/Sharding.md

   3. Create users via the usual interface on the coordinators (initially after the cluster launch there will be a single user `root` with empty password).
-  4. Run

-         require("org/arangodb/users").reload();

-     on all coordinators.

-PLease note, that in Version 2.0 of ArangoDB you can already configure the endpoints of the coordinators to use SSL.
+Please note, that in Version 2.0 of ArangoDB you can already configure the endpoints of the coordinators to use SSL.
 However, this is not yet conveniently supported in the planner, kickstarter and in the graphical cluster management tools.
 We will fix this in the next version.